Transfer Training Tips for New Occupational Therapists

 Make sure the floor is dry, the bed is lowered, and the wheelchair is appropriately placed and locked to minimize falls.

-If there is any possibility that the patient may require the assistance of more than one staff member, additional help should be obtained prior to attempting to transfer.
+If there is any possibility that the patient may require the assistance of more than one staff member, additional help should always be obtained prior to attempting to transfer.
+It’s never worth it to risk an injury by doing an unsafe transfer.

 It is also best to make transfers as easy as possible – to/from same height surfaces and using the patient’s stronger side.
 Try this before attempting a harder transfer to/from surfaces of different heights and using the weaker side.